Silent Bank and Running Waters

-Town Kelloe is a tiny farming hamlet and home to Kelloe Hall Farm, while about half a mile west is Church Kelloe is home to a handful of houses and a medieval church on the western outskirts of Kelloe itself.
+Town Kelloe is a tiny farming hamlet and home to Kelloe Hall Farm, while about half a mile to the west, Church Kelloe is home to a handful of houses and a medieval church on the western outskirts of Kelloe itself.

-Kelloe church is dedicated to St Helen and is part Norman, dating from 1181 and part thirteenth century.
+Kelloe church is dedicated to St Helen and is part-Norman, dating from 1181 and partly thirteenth century.
 Kelloe was historically linked to Sherburn Hospital in early times with Kelloe’s farming activity helping to pay for the running of the hospital.
 The medieval parish of Kelloe included Coxhoe, Quarrington, Cassop, Tursdale, Thornley, Wheatley Hill, Wingate and Trimdon Grange.
-A memorial to the Trimdon Grange Colliery disaster of 1882 that lay within its parish can be seen outside the church in addition to one in the cemetery at Trimdon.
+A memorial to the Trimdon Grange Colliery disaster of 1882 that lay within its parish can be seen outside the church in addition to the one in the cemetery at Trimdon.

 Perhaps there was something symbolic about this being a hidden cross.
 Those familiar with the story of St Helen herself will know that the true cross of Christ was supposedly revealed to her by an angel.
 On the Kelloe cross the angel is depicted holding a scroll and St Helen holding a spade ready to find the cross.